lifetechOCMS/mdLt/README.md

 # mdLt
-Lifetech core controller that can be extended to enlarge the framework
+Lifetech core controllers that can be extended to enlarge the framework